Miss Universe Nepal 2021: 'The Mystical Crown'

-The crown was inspired from Newari architecture with aesthetics from Tibetan culture with inspriations from places of worship for Lord Bhairava and Gautama Buddha.
+The crown was inspired from Newari architecture with aesthetics from Tibetan culture with inspirations from places of worship for Lord Bhairava and Gautama Buddha.
 The crown includes more than 3200 pieces of diamonds with an approximate weight of 312 carats, topped off with a playful dangling of south sea cultured pearls and kyanite stones which are locally mined and cut in Nepal.